nikssa/ananas-task/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run lint`

+Runs eslint checks and reports any errors, warnings in the project code

+### `npm run format`

+Runs prettier and formats the code according to rules defined in the .prettierrc.json file.\
+Prettier rules are also used on every commit - so that whatever developer uses in the local environment code is always formatted in the same manner. (husky library, lint-staged, prettier)

 ### `npm run build`

 Builds the app for production to the `build` folder.\